Graph Data Augmentation for Graph Machine Learning: A Survey: Rule-based Approaches for GDA

+Besides Mixup, SMOTE~\cite{chawla2002smote} is also a classical data augmentation method that interpolates data instances.
+Different from Mixup which interpolates examples from different classes, SMOTE interpolates examples within the minority classes.
+Hence, SMOTE is especially effective when dealing with imbalanced data.
+On graph data, GraphSMOTE~\cite{zhao2021graphsmote} augments the minority class by over-sampling synthetic nodes and then generating edges for them.
+GATSMOTE~\cite{liu2022gatsmote} and GNN-CL~\cite{li2022graph} further utilize attention designs to improve the edge generating process between the synthetic nodes and original nodes in the graph.

-We note that very few GDA techniques were proposed for edge level tasks such as link prediction. \citet{zhao2021counterfactual} proposed a counterfactual data augmentation method CFLP.
-CFLP asks the counterfactual question of ``would the link still exist if the graph structure became different from observation?''
+\paragraph{Counterfactual Augmentations} Counterfactual augmentation has been relatively under-explored in the field of graph machine learning. \citet{zhao2021counterfactual} first proposed a counterfactual data augmentation method CFLP for the task of link prediction.
+To better understand the relationship between observed graph structure and link formation, CFLP asks the counterfactual question of ``would the link still exist if the graph structure became different from observation?''
 To answer the question, \citet{zhao2021counterfactual} proposed counterfactual links that approximates the unobserved outcome in the question.
-CFLP trains the link prediction model with both the given training data and the generated counterfactual links (as augmented data).
+CFLP then trains a link prediction model with both the given training data and the generated counterfactual links (as augmented data).
+Similarly, CLBR~\citet{zhu2022data} proposed counterfactual data augmentation for bundle recommendation.
+CLBR generates the counterfactual example by answering the counterfactual question ``what would a user interact with if the bundle-item affiliation relations change?''.

-\citet{wang2021adaptive} proposed MeTA for link prediction on temporal graphs.
-MeTA contains a multi-level module that processes the augmented graphs of different magnitudes on separate levels.
-MeTA adopted three augmentation operations for the temporal graphs: perturb time that modifies the time-stamp on edges, remove edge that is similar to DropEdge~\cite{rong2019dropedge}, and add edges that repeats existing edges with a different time-stamp.
-During training and prediction, MeTA performs message passing across levels to provide adaptively augmented input graphs.
+\paragraph{Attribute Augmentation} Besides updating the graph topology, several works were also proposed to augment the graph data by generating additional node attributes.
+For example, LA-GNN~\cite{liu2021local} enhances the locality of node representations by generating node features based on the conditional distribution of the local structures and neighbor features.
+LA-GNN learns the new features of each node by the conditional distribution of its local neighborhood.
+The generated feature is directly used together with the raw node features as part of the input of GNNs for both training and inference.
+Similarly, SR+DR~\cite{song2021topological} generates topology features with DeepWalk~\cite{perozzi2014deepwalk}, and uses a dual GNN model with topology regularization to jointly train with both raw and topology features.

+\paragraph{Pseudo-labeling} The training data in graph tasks is often only partially labeled due to the generally high cost of human labeling.
+With the large amount of unlabeled data, pseudo-labeling for the unlabeled data is often adopted under semi-supervised learning settings.
+Label Propagation~\cite{zhu2002learning,zhu2005semi,dong2021equivalence} is one of the most classical methods for generating pseudo labels when only part of the nodes in the graph are labeled.
+Label propagation assumes that the two nodes are more likely to have the same label if they are connected, so it iteratively propagates node labels along the edges.
+With the propagated labels on the previously unlabeled nodes, the GNN model can then be trained with more labeled data.